Peanut allergy: Diagnosis

 Diagnosis of food allergies, including peanut allergy, begins with a medical history and physical examination.
+Skin prick test or blood test, when used in addition to a medical history suggesting of peanut allergy (allergic symptoms within 2 hours of peanut ingestion), can be used to confirm peanut allergy.
 National Institute of Allergy and Infectious Diseases (NIAID) guidelines recommend that parent and patient reports of food allergy be confirmed by a doctor because "multiple studies demonstrate 50% to 90% of presumed food allergies are not allergies".

-Skin prick testing
+Skin prick test

-Skin prick tests can be used to confirm specific food allergies.
 Skin prick tests are designed to identify specific IgE bound to cutaneous mast cells.
 During the test, a glycerinated allergen extract drop is placed on the patient's skin.
 The patient's skin is then pricked with the drop.
 This procedure is repeated with two controls: a histamine drop designed to elicit an allergic response, and a saline drop designed to elicit no allergic response.
 The wheal that develops from the glycerinated extract drop is compared against the saline control.
 A positive allergic test is one in which the extract wheal is 3 mm larger than the saline wheal.
 A positive skin prick test is about 50% accurate, so a positive skin prick test alone is not diagnostic of food allergies.

+Blood test

+Blood test for specific IgE antibodies to peanuts may indicate allergic sensitization to peanut.
+A positive blood test is about 50% accurate, so a positive blood test alone is not diagnostic of peanut allergy.